pokeritney/ICU_Mortality/README.md

 </tr>
 </tbody>
 </table><h3 id="data-files">Data Files</h3>
-<p>All the pre-processed data files are exported into csv format and saved under Data/Output folder.</p>
+<p>All the pre-processed data files are exported into csv format and saved under Data/Output.zip.
+Since GitHub does not allow file upload more than 100MB, please unzip if necessary.</p>